solid-contrib/conformance-test-harness/USAGE.md

 The Docker image works with the following internal structure:
 * `/app/harness` - contains the executable jar file.
-* `/app/config` - contains the default application.yaml file.
+* `/app/config` - contains the default application.yaml file from https://github.com/solid/specification-tests.
 * `/data` - contains the contents of the https://github.com/solid/specification-tests test repository.
 * `/reports` - the directory into which reports are written.